German Inheritance Tax - FAQ

 Who must file the German Inheritance Tax Return?

 Whomever the inheritance tax office asks to file an inheritance tax return (Erbschaftsteuererklärung) must file an inheritance tax return.
 Generally, the inheritance tax office asks the beneficiary or, if there is an executor (Testamentsvollstrecker), the executor to file the inheritance tax return.
+The filing period is generally one month.
+Upon application, an extension of the filing period is granted in most cases.
+For further information on the German inheritance tax return and the tax assessment, please check our article German inheritance tax return: preparation, filing, and tax assessment.

 When is the German Inheritance Tax Due?